NWDZ-Trapxxgods/Traps-Stats-menu/README.md

 Then add
 #include "FG\stats\defines.hpp" If you dont have the defines already....
-#include "FG\stats\statdefines.hpp" at the bottom of description.ext
+#include "FG\stats\statdefines.hpp" at the bottom of description.ext.

+if you run KFC AH delete lines 208 and 209 and remove _escMidT from the top private[] section.